heykapil/vimtor.io/src/projects/pocket-todo.md

 To-do list app that actually makes you productive.
-Built with my lovely startup using technologies like React, Capacitor and Firebase
+Built with my lovely startup using technologies like React, Capacitor and Firebase It was built between 3 people, were I took part a CTO and project manager